DeadlineDevelopers/HTML5Cordova-Sample-Project/README.md

 ============

 Includes following features;
-- capturing photos and saving it to the local memory
+- Capturing photos and saving it to the local memory
-- finding current locations with GeoLocaiton
+- Finding current locations with GeoLocaiton
 - SQLite used to store informations
-- Web Service to send datas to server
+- Web Service to send datas to remote server